See what information websites can collect about you just by visiting. No cookies required - this is all from your browser.

 Any website can read all data stored in your browser for their domain:

 Stored data often contains authentication tokens, user preferences, tracking IDs, and cached personal information.
-XSS attacks can exfiltrate all stored data.

 Media capabilities indicate device type and codec support.
 WebRTC reveals camera/microphone presence.
-Media device IDs can be persistent identifiers.

 This hash is generated from your browser characteristics.
 It's likely unique to you among millions of users.